zeisler/active_mocker/README.md

 ```
 ----------

-* Assigning the tag `active_mocker:true` will stub any ActiveRecord model Constants for Mock classes in `it` or `before/after(:each)`.
+* Assigning the tag `active_mocker:true` will stub any ActiveRecord model Constants for Mock classes in an `it` or a `before/after(:each)`.
 This removes any need for dependency injection.
 Write tests and code like you would normally.
 * To stub any Constants in `before(:all)`, `after(:all)` use `mock_class('ClassName')`.
-* Will call `ActiveMocker::LoadedMocks.delete_all` in `after(:all)` block to clean up mock state for other tests.
+* Mock state will be cleaned up for you in an `after(:all)`.
+To clean state your self use `ActiveMocker::LoadedMocks.delete_all`.

 ---------